-Council's water supply in 2018, and 12% of customers who were not very satisfied.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water supply activities are managed at a level that the community is satisfied with.
+Percentage of customers (who receive a service) are satisfied with the water supply.
+Measured through the annual residents' survey.
+Target: ≥80% This year, 80% of customers reported they were very or fairly satisfied and 18% were not very satisfied.
+This compares with 86% of customers feeling very or fairly satisfied with Council's water supply in 2018, and 12% of customers who were not very satisfied.
 This result may reflect the period of drought in early 2019 with extended periods of water restrictions.
 See Figure 18 Satisfaction with Water Supply Services on page 107.
 Complaints per 1,000 connections are less than the target - relates to clarity, taste, odour, pressure or flow, continuity of supply and Council response to these issues.
 A justified complaint is defined as a notification of a drop in LOS.
 Measured through the Confirm database and NCS system.

-ROMENSO ACHIEVED THE BEET OF T

-The target was achieved with complaints recorded at 19 per 1,000 connections.
+Mandatory measure 4.
+Target: <20 The target was achieved with complaints recorded at 19 per 1,000 connections.
 This is a good improvement on 2017/2018 where the target was not met with a result of 33 complaints per 1,000 connections.
 The main reason for this change is a reduction in the number of "No Water" complaints.
 A few issues in the 2017/2018 year affected a number of customers, resulting in multiple calls for the same event.

-Target: <20
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water supply activities are managed at a level that the community is satisfied with.
 Median response times are within targets for urgent call-outs.

-Target: <2 hours

-The median response time was 1.7 hours.
+Target: <2 hours ACHIEVED ACH The median response time was 1.7 hours.
 This compares with a median response time of 2.1 hours for urgent call-outs in 2017/2018.
 The new three waters operations contract has placed a greater emphasis on response times and this is a pleasing result.
 Median response times are within targets for non-urgent call-outs.

-ent call-outs.

-Target: <48 hours Mandatory measure 3.
+Target: <48 hours ACHIEVED ACHIEVED ACHIEVED Mandatory measure 3.
 The median response time was 17.9 hours.
 In 2017/2018, our median response time for non-urgent call-outs was 19.4 hours.
 Median resolution times are within targets for urgent call-outs.

-ACHIELEO MARIENES ACHIELEO MARIENES ACHIELEO

-Target: <24 hours

-The median resolution time was 16.0 hours.
+Target: <24 hours ACHIEVED ACHIEVED ACHIEVED ACHIEVED The median resolution time was 16.0 hours.
 Our median resolution time for urgent call-outs was 18.2 hours in 2017/2018.
 Median resolution times are within targets for non-urgent call-outs.

-ACHIEVED ACHIEVED MALES

-Target: <8 working days Mandatory measure 3.
+ACHIEVED ACHIEVED Target: <8 working days Mandatory measure 3.
 The median resolution time was 23.2 hours.
 This compares with a median resolution time of 25 hours in 2017/2018.